vitalif/vitastor/docs/config/monitor.en.md

 - Type: integer
 - Default: 8060

-HTTP port for monitors to listen on (including metrics exporter)
+HTTP port for monitors to listen to (including metrics exporter)

 ## mon_http_ip

 - Type: string

-IP address for monitors to listen on (all addresses by default)
+IP address for monitors to listen to (all addresses by default)

 ## mon_https_cert